Visillect/mls-dataset/README.md

 Also, the spectrum of both halogen lamps measured near the camera lens to get some imformation on relative spectral intensities.
 Note, that spectra of red, green and blue lights of 3-colored LED strip are additive.

-The reflectance spectra were measured relative to the polytetrafluoroethylene standard (please, see [paper](https://arxiv.org/abs/1908.06126) for the details)
+The reflectance spectra were measured relative to white matte polytetrafluoroethylene standard (please, see [paper](https://arxiv.org/abs/1908.06126) for the details).
 With the surface spectra we also provide a correspodence between scene masks and the surfaces names in `mask_to_surface.csv` file.
 By default, for each surface we provide a reflectance spectrum, measured at an angle 45 degrees.
 For metallic surfaces we also measured reftance spectrum at 90 degrees, which is given in additional file named `<surface name>.specular.csv`